Chicago Botanic Garden

-The Chicago Botanic Garden is owned by the Forest Preserve District of Cook County, and managed by the Chicago Horticultural Society.
-It opened to the public in 1972, and is home to the Joseph Regenstein Jr. School of the Chicago Botanic Garden, offering a number of classes and certificate programs.
+The Garden is owned by the Forest Preserve District of Cook County and managed by the Chicago Horticultural Society.
+It opened to the public in 1972, and is home to the Joseph Regenstein Jr. School which offers educational classes and certificate programs, and participates with the botany staff in research and conservation programs.

-The Chicago Botanic Garden is accredited by the American Alliance of Museums and is a member of the American Public Gardens Association (APGA).
+The Chicago Botanic Garden is accredited by the American Alliance of Museums and is a member of the American Public Gardens Association.

-Garden facts

-The Chicago Botanic Garden has 50,000 members, the largest membership of any U.S. public garden, and is Chicago's 7th largest cultural institution and 12th-ranking tourist attraction.

-The 25 display gardens and four natural habitats include: